JohnniesHere/File-Content-Processor/README.md

 1. Launch the application
 2. Click "Select File" to choose your file
+3. Configure search options:
-3. Enter the text you want to find (Case Sensitive)
+   - Enter the text to find
+   - Toggle "Use Regular Expression" if needed
+   - Toggle "Case Sensitive" as required
 4. Choose your operation:
-   - **Replace with text**: Replaces found text with new text
+   - **Replace matched text**: Replaces only the matched text
+   - **Replace entire line**: Replaces the whole line containing the match
-   - **Delete lines**: Removes entire lines containing the found text
+   - **Delete line**: Removes lines containing the matched text
 5. If replacing, enter your replacement text
 6. Click "Process File" to execute the operation
+7. Use "Toggle Dark mode" button to switch between light and dark themes

 ## 💾 Backup System